-Previous redd surveys below the former SCD confirm that the spawning habitat in the lower river has improved considerably over the last 22 years and many adults now spawn there instead of the upper watershed.
-In addition, juvenile steelhead rescued by the District from the lower river that survive to adulthood may be more likely to return to the lower river to spawn rather than migrate upstream.
+Redd surveys conducted downstream of the former SCD confirm improvements in spawning habitat and increased spawning success in the lower river over the last 23 years.
+Additionally, juvenile steelhead rescued from the lower river that survive to adulthood may return to reaches lower in the river to spawn.

-Variability of adult steelhead counts are likely the result of a combination of controlling and limiting factors including:
+Variability in adult steelhead counts is likely the result of:

-- variable ocean conditions with increased water temperatures off the coast of California, and degraded ocean water quality likely affecting the abundance of food resources and possibly even the survival of returning steelhead; - variable river and flow conditions effects on all steelhead life stages including adult steelhead, as migration may be limited or blocked, and spawning reaches may dry early; - variable lagoon conditions, caused by artificial manipulation of the sandbar and/or naturally occurring periods of low winter flows; and - Iow densities of juvenile fish can affect subsequent adult populations.
+- ➤ Highly dynamic ocean conditions, increasing water temperatures, and degraded ocean water quality likely affect the abundance of food resources and at sea survival of returning steelhead. - ➤ Variable river conditions and flow regimes can affect migration and spawning success. - ➤ Variable lagoon conditions, caused by artificial manipulation of the sandbar and/or naturally occurring periods of low winter flows. - ➤ Variable densities of juvenile fish affecting subsequent adult populations.